Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Experiments

-\textbf{Both unseen/seen classes in downstream FL tasks.} In addition to the setting without overlapping classes between pre-training and downstream tasks, we explore a mixed scenario where clients in the downstream FL task also hold ``seen classes.''
-To implement this, we randomly sampled 10 classes from the pre-training dataset and 10 classes from our CIFAR-100 downstream dataset, resulting in 20 classes total with 10 seen and 10 unseen.
-To construct each downstream scenario, we randomly selected 5 classes to conduct non-IID downstream FedAvg, and repeated this 10 times.
+\textbf{Both unseen/seen classes in downstream FL tasks.} In addition to the setting without overlapping classes between pre-training and downstream tasks, we explore a mixed scenario where clients in the downstream FL also hold ``seen classes.''
+To implement this, we use CIFAR-100 and randomly sampled 10 classes from the pre-training dataset and 10 classes from the downstream dataset, resulting in 10 seen and 10 unseen downstream classes.
+From this, we constructed 10 downstream tasks by randomly selecting 5 classes in each case, to conduct non-IID downstream FedAvg.
 The pre-trained models were solely trained on the original 80 classes of CIFAR-100.
 Table~\ref{tb:rebuttal_seen_unseen} shows the results.
 We see that the accuracies are generally higher compared to those in Table~\ref{tbl:sc1}, as the downstream tasks involve classes seen during pre-training.
-Also, the observed trends compared with the baselines further align with the outcomes for only unseen classes, confirming the advantage of {\system}.
+Once again, the improvements in each metric confirm the advantage of {\system}.

-\textbf{Application to centrally stored large public dataset.} Finally, we further consider the applicability of {\system} when a large dataset is available and centrally stored.
-To achieve this, we performed pre-training using the ImageNet\_1K dataset and used FedAvg as the downstream task with CIFAR-100.
-Recall from Remark 2 that even when a public large-scale dataset is centrally stored, we can intentionally split the dataset to mimic the distributed nature of downstream FL.
-The results are shown in Table~\ref{tb:rebuttal_imagenet}.
-The superiority in performance and fairness achieved by {\system} further confirms the advantage and applicability of our approach to different scenarios.
-Detailed implementations and additional results can be found in Appendix~\ref{ap:largescale}.
+\textbf{Application to centrally stored public dataset.} We also explore the applicability of {\system} with centrally stored pre-training data, as detailed in \textbf{Remark 2}.
+We conducted pre-training using the ImageNet\_1K dataset and use FedAvg with CIFAR-100 as the downstream task.
+We intentionally split the dataset according to {\tt scenario} I to mimic the distributed nature of downstream FL.
+Results in Table~\ref{tb:rebuttal_imagenet} show that {\system} outperforms standard centralized pre-training in both average accuracy and balanced performance, showing {\system}'s advantage even when a large public dataset is used for pre-training.
+Further details and additional results are available in Appendix~\ref{ap:largescale}.

+\textbf{Comparison under domain shifts.} Our experiments so far have focused on the robustness of the pre-trained model to unseen labels.
+We now explore {\system}'s ability to handle unseen data domains during downstream tasks using the PACS dataset.
+In Table~\ref{tb:PACS_main}, we use 3 domains (Art, Cartoon, and Photo) for pre-training in {\tt scenario} I and conduct downstream FedAvg using the remaining Sketch domain, distributing samples across clients as in Table \ref{tbl11111}.
+Results show that {\system} effectively handles domain distributions in downstream FL tasks that differ from the pre-training phase.
+This highlights {\system}'s ability to provide robust initializations amid various types of downstream data heterogeneity.
+Additional settings and results are available in Appendix~\ref{ap:sc1}.